fiolj/sparta/doc/global.rst

 particles in each cell, regardless of the cell area, for a uniform targeted density.
 For the *radius/only* option, the weight is just the distance the cell midpoint is from the y=0 axis of symmetry.
 This mode attempts to preserve a uniform distribution of particles per unit area,for a uniform targeted density.
-See :ref:`Section 6.2<howto-axisymmetric>` for more details on axi-symmetric models.
+See :numref:`howto-axisymmetric` for more details on axi-symmetric models.

   Second, when a particle moves from an initial cell to a final cell, the initial/final ratio of the two cell weights is calculated.
 If the ratio > 1, then additional particles may be created in the final cell, by cloning the attributes of the incoming particle.
 E.g. if the ratio = 3.4, then two extra particle are created, and a 3rd is created with probability 0.4.
 If the ratio < 1, then the incoming particle may be deleted.
 E.g. if the ratio is 0.7, then the incoming particle is deleted with probability 0.3.